Skip to main content

 Cancer anxiety with family loss

 You have lost friends or family to sudden, late-stage cancer.
 The not-knowing affects your daily life.
-The scan can buy you 2 to 3 years of psychological clarity, especially when paired with Galleri and a genetic review.
+The scan can buy you 2 to 3 years of psychological clarity, particularly when paired with Galleri and a genetic review.

 Who is a full-body MRI NOT for?